-As part of your risk assessment you need to factor your working arrangements, this would include shift patterns, working from home arrangements, remote working and working in confined areas.
+As part of your risk assessment, you need to factor in your working arrangements, this would include shift patterns, working from home arrangements, remote working, and working in confined areas.

 The risk assessment needs to cover psychological risk factors, this would need to allow for stress and not just the physical risk of spreading the virus within your workplace.
 You should consult with your Employees and or representatives in relation to the risk assessment and it is an offence no to do this, it will also alleviate any disputes by including them in the process.

 It is a good idea to appoint a single point of contact for advice and guidance for your Employees, this may be an impartial person such as an external HR Professional.

 As a minimum you should be ensuring you have evidence of how you have communicated to your Employees, this should include your risk assessment and the measures you have in place.

 You would also include the signage and other measures written or verbal to Employees, visitors, and or customers.

 Your communication and evidence should demonstrate what action you would/have taken should the measures not be observed, this would predominantly be in the case of your Employees your updated Disciplinary and associated policies in your Handbook.

 All risk assessments do need to be regularly reviewed and as Covid-19 and the advice changes rapidly you should ensure one single point of access is allocated for these along with your communication and evidence.
 You should keep a trail of updated editions (note down the date, reference, and the basis for the revision) in case you receive an inspection, an Employee claim or personal injury claim.